-The prospective study referenced at the beginning of this news story was designed to investigate the associations between coffee and black tea consumption and breast cancer risk.
+The prospective study referenced above was designed to investigate the associations between coffee and black tea consumption and breast cancer risk.
 The study included 335,060 women in the European Prospective Investigation into Nutrition and Cancer (EPIC) Study cohort.
 The initially cancer-free women were enrolled and completed a dietary questionnaire between 1992 and 2000.
 Participants were followed until 2010, for an average of 11 years.
 During this time 1,064 of the women were diagnosed with breast cancer before menopause (premenopausal breast cancer), and 9,134 were diagnosed with breast cancer after menopause (postmenopausal).

 Black tea consumption was not found to be associated with breast cancer risk, regardless of menopausal status.
 Women who did not drink decaffeinated coffee were observed to have a slightly lower risk of postmenopausal breast cancer than women who were low consumers.
 However, there was no evidence of a dose-response relationship.
 Women who drank decaffeinated coffee exclusively did not have significantly different risk of breast cancer than women who sometimes drank decaffeinated or those who did not drink any type of coffee.
 The authors conclude that decaffeinated coffee does not appear to be associated with breast cancer risk.